shellyear/stories_client/README.md

 ## Description:
-The client side for "Stories" web-site on React + Redux Website with authentication(sign in, signup), allowing user to share stories and give them a like :)
+The client side for "Stories" web-site on React + Redux with authentication(sign in, signup), allowing user to share stories and give them a like :)

 ## Status: adding some features
 Styled components,